parkerpayne/Polar-Pipeline/README.md

 - [Varient Effect Predictor](https://ensembl.org/vep)

 #### How to Contribute
-1. **Bug Reports:** If you encounter any bugs or issues while using the Polar Pipeline, please consider opening an issue on our GitHub repository to document the problem.
+1. **Bug Reports:** If you encounter any bugs or issues while using the Polar Pipeline, please consider opening an issue to document the problem.
 While fixes may not be actively implemented, this can help other users who encounter similar issues in the future.
 2. **Pull Requests:** While I may not regularly review or merge pull requests, you're welcome to submit them if you've made improvements or modifications to the Polar Pipeline that you'd like to share.

 #### Contributing Code
 1. Fork the repository and create a new branch for your modifications or enhancements.
-2. Make your changes, ensuring that they align with the project's goals and objectives.
-3. Submit a pull request with your changes, providing a brief description of the modifications you've made.
+2. Submit a pull request with your changes, providing a brief description of the modifications you've made.

 I appreciate any contributions made to the Polar Pipeline project, whether it's reporting issues or submitting code changes.
 Thank you for your interest in the project!